Taxes

 Any time you invest in financial software, choose the option that will grow with your business.
 This means looking for the features you need right now and the features you’ll need one, three, and five years down the road (even if you’re not there yet).

-Before shopping for a payroll provider, make a list of your current payroll needs.
+Before shopping for a payroll provider, make a list of your current full-service payroll needs.
 This is everything you need your payroll company to do right now.
 Most likely, your current list includes:

 • File and send employees their W-2s